An Introduction to Sadaqah and Zakah

 The

-obligation of zakah applies only when the amount or the value of
+applies only when the amount or the

-the property reaches a minimum measure, called Nisab, specified for each type of property.
+value of the property reaches a minimum measure, called Nisab,

-In the case of money, gold, silver, merchandise, and
+the case of money, gold, silver, merchandise, and dug-out mineral or ancient

-dug-out mineral or ancient treasure, the nisab
+treasure, the nisab

 is the weight of 90 grams of gold or the value of this amount.

-In the case of crops, the nisab is the weight of 1,400 pounds according to the madhhab of Imam Malik.
-(The Hanifi School of Islamic Law maintains
+is the weight of 1,400 pounds according to the madhhab

-that the duty of zakah applies to
+School of Islamic Law maintains that the duty of zakah

-whatever is the yield of the harvest).
+applies to whatever is the yield of the harvest).

-the time of payment and the amount of payment for the many dutiable properties
+regulations differ both as to the time of payment and the amount of payment for

-on some categories are rather complicated and those discussed here are money
+The payment formulas on some categories are rather complicated and those

-(cash), gold and silver, merchandise, and crops.
-For other types of zakah property, however, rules governing time
+discussed here are money (cash), gold and silver, merchandise, and crops.
+For other types of zakah

-of payment and amount of payment can be found in any standard text on Islamic
+found in any standard text on Islamic jurisprudence.

 (1) Money (cash), gold and silver: